AI and authors: What comes next

 Copyright Licensing Agency (CLA), the company who licence organisations to copy your published works, recently launched their Text and Data Mining (TDM) licence, which allows companies to extract insights and patterns from published materials.
 Although generative AI systems do rely on TDM techniques, this licence strictly prohibits this type of use.
 Instead, the CLA is currently developing two separate collective licensing solutions to remunerate creators for the use of their works within generative AI systems.

 One of these would allow workplaces to purchase licences, allowing them to use extracts from works in the CLA repertoire as prompts for generative AI systems to produce outputs, such as content summaries.
-This licence as an evolution of the use of your work from photocopying and scanning into the technology of today, as more workforces begin to incorporate tools like Microsoft Copilot into their routine work patterns.
+This licence is an evolution of the use of your work from photocopying and scanning into the technology of today, as more workforces begin to incorporate tools like Microsoft Copilot into their routine work patterns.
 The other licence would be offered to technology companies, allowing them to use published works to ‘train’ their AI models.
 We have explained these proposed licenses in more detail here.

 Some of you may have already been contacted by your publishers to ask you to sign addenda to your contracts which would potentially give you some form of compensation for the use of your work to train AI systems, akin to the CLA’s proposed training licence.
 What you choose to do with your works is entirely your own choice, however we strongly believe that the best option for writers is a collective solution.